isomerpages/nparks-juronglake/_our-gardens/Our Gardens.md

 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/FnpnauGxK44?si=ZbECuihnHbIX6OE4"></iframe>
 </div>
-<p>Jurong Lake Gardens is Singapore’s national gardens in the heartlands.
+<p>Jurong Lake Gardens is Singapore’s 3rd national gardens in the heartlands.</p>
-This 90-hectare green oasis, thoughtfully designed to unite families and communities, comprises Lakeside Garden, Chinese and Japanese Gardens, and Garden Promenade.</p>
-<p>Lakeside Garden, together with the newly opened Chinese and Japanese Gardens
-are open to visitors and we invite you to explore their unique landscapes.</p>
-<p>Discover the perfect blend of urban living and lush greenery at Jurong
-Lake Gardens - your community sanctuary in the heart of Singapore.&nbsp;</p>
+<p>Situated within the Jurong Lake District, this 90-hectare green oasis
+comprises the Lakeside Garden, Chinese and Japanese Gardens.
+Envisioned to be a peoples' garden, families and the community can come together to experience these specially curated thematic gardens in the heart of Jurong.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">